CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 #### Example getting the CID

-The following example will get the CID for the Falcon Sensor for use in Kubernetes.
+The following example will get the CID for the Falcon Sensor configuration for kubernetes deployment.

 ```shell
 ./falcon-container-sensor-pull.sh \